Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: The annealed polymer measure

-From Proposition~\ref{prop_fact_part_func}(i) we know that a point-to-point partition function $\ptp_{\beta_N}(sN,0\mid tN,z)$ can be approximated by the product of two point-to-plane partition functions:

-Having said that, after replacing the point-to-point partition function $\ptp_{\beta_N}(0,0\mid t_1N,z_1)$ in \eqref{eq_fin_dim_as_pf} by its point-to-plane counterparts, we also want to replace the arising term ${Z_{\beta_N}(0,0, t_1N,\star)}$ by ${Z_{\beta_N}(0,0, N,\star)}$ to cancel the point-to-plane partition function in the denominator.
+First, we will replace the point-to-point partition function $\ptp_{\beta_N,N}(0,0\mid t_1N,z_1)$ in \eqref{eq_disc_fdd_as_p2p_product} by its point-to-plane counterparts, using Proposition~\ref{prop_fact_part_func}.
+Afterwards, we exchange the arising term ${Z_{\beta_N,N}(0,0, t_0^+N,\star)}$ with ${Z_{\beta_N,N}(0,0, N,\star)}$ to cancel the point-to-plane partition function in the denominator.
 In other words, we want to show that

 vanishes in the large $N$ limits.
+Afterwards, the remaining point-to-point partition function can be replaced using again Proposition~\ref{prop_fact_part_func}, which yields \eqref{eq_L1_approx_quenched}.

-Instead of showing the above convergence directly, we divide the statement into two, more manageable, terms by introducing the intermediate term ${Z_{\beta_N}(0,0, t_1N,\star)}{Z_{\beta_N}(0,\star, t_1N,z_1)}$. \begin{itemize} \item We start with the replacement of the point-to-point partition function following Proposition~\ref{prop_fact_part_func}.
-First, we apply H\"older's inequality for $\delta>0$ sufficiently small which yields
+Instead of showing the above convergence in \eqref{eq_too_tired} directly, we divide the statement into two, more manageable, terms by introducing the intermediate term ${Z_{\beta_N,N}(0,0, t_0^+N,\star)}{Z_{\beta_N,N}(t_1^-N,\star, t_1N,z_1)}$. \begin{itemize} \item We start with the replacement of the point-to-point partition function following Proposition~\ref{prop_fact_part_func}.
+First, we apply the Cauchy-Schwartz inequality which yields

-Here we used independence of the disorder on the disjoint time intervals $(0,t_1N]$ and $(t_1N,N]$ in addition to the fact that partition functions $\ptp_{\beta_N}(sN,0\mid tN,z)$ only depend on the disorder $\w$ in $(sN,tN]\times \Z^2$.
-The last term in \eqref{eq_anneal_first_est} vanishes uniformly in $z\in \sqrt{N}B(x_1,r_1)$ due to Proposition~\ref{prop_fact_part_func}(i), whereas the first and second term are uniformly bounded.
+Here we used independence of the disorder on the disjoint time intervals $(0,t_1N]$ and $(t_1N,N]$ in addition to the fact that partition functions $\ptp_{\beta_N,N}(sN,0\mid tN,z)$ only depend on the disorder $\w$ in $(sN,tN]\times \Z^2$.
+The last term in \eqref{eq_anneal_first_est} vanishes uniformly in $z\in \sqrt{N}B(x_1,r_1)$ due to Proposition~\ref{prop_fact_part_func}, whereas the first and second term are uniformly bounded, cf. Lemma~\ref{lem_hypcont_p2l} and Corollary~\ref{cor_hypercontract}, respectively.

-\item Lastly, we can estimate the remaining norm using again the fact that we have arbitrary good control of negative moments of $Z_{\beta_N}(0,0,N,\star)$.
+\item Lastly, we can estimate the remaining norm using again the fact that we have arbitrary good control of negative moments of $Z_{\beta_N,N}(0,0,N,\star)$.
 Using

 the Cauchy-Schwarz inequality gives

 The second term on the r.h.s. is uniformly bounded by Lemma~\ref{lem_hypcont_p2l}(ii).
 The first term, on the other hand, can be estimated using H\"older's inequality and the trivial estimate $\|a-b\|\leq \|a\|+\|b\|$: